aptech/docs/docs/CR-invinvpd.rst

     :param x:
     :type x: NxN matrix or K-dimensional array where the last two dimensions are NxN

-    :returns: y (*TODO*), NxN matrix or K-dimensional array where the last two dimensions are NxN, containing the inverse of x.
+    :returns: y (*NxN matrix or K-dimensional array*) where the last two dimensions are NxN, containing the inverse of x.

 Remarks
 -------